 Connecticut Bar Examining Committee|

-Bar Examinination Results, Getting Sworn in and Frequently Asked Questions for New Admittees
+Bar Examination Results, Getting Sworn in and Frequently Asked Questions for New Admittees

 The following list contains the names of everyone who passed the latest Connecticut bar examination.
-However, not everyone on this list has been recommended for admission to the bar.Applicants passing the July 2013 Bar Examination - PDF (Release Date: October 4)
+However, not everyone on this list has been recommended for admission to the bar.Applicants passing the February 2021 Remote Bar Examination - PDF

 Information about Getting Sworn In